Being highly skilled in a video game, or being skilled in any other type of content that you want to share with your audience is simply not enough.

-A higher bitrate will give you more room to pump your frame rate, resolution, and it will make fast motion games look smoother and polished.
+A higher bitrate will give you more room to pump your frame rate, and resolution, and it will make fast-motion games look smoother and polished.

 Your internet connection speed is the thing that will impact your bitrate the most, so having a fast and reliable ISP (internet service provider) is a great way to start.

 Bitrate is also dependent on how well your streaming PC (personal computer) encodes videos.